AntaresMugisho/PyBladeDocs/docs/liveblade/forms.md

 Now, if the user only types three characters into the "title" input, then clicks on the next input in the form, a validation message will be shown to them indicating there is a five character minimum for that field.

+>[!info]
-Liveblade has a lot more validation features to offer.
-For more information, visit our dedicated documentation page on [Validation](/features/validation).
+>Liveblade has a lot more validation features to offer.
+For more information, visit our dedicated documentation page on [Validation](features/validation).

 ## Showing a loading indicator